Zweih/qp/README.md

 the cache is located under `/query-packages` at `$HOME/.cache/` or wherever you have `$XDG_HOME_CACHE` set to.

 ### building from source + manual installation
-**note**: this packages is specific to arch-based linux distributions
+**note**: this package is specific to arch-based linux distributions

 1. clone the repo:
    ```bash